Poipu, Kauai Beaches

 - Anahola Beach Park

 - Haena Beach Park

 POIPU BEACH DESCRIPTIONS

 This is located within walking distance to the west of Whalers Cove.
 It is accessible from Hoona Road.
 As the name suggests, this is a little cove perfect for young children.

 Down the road to the south of Poipu Beach, Brennecke’s Beach is well-known as Kauai’s best boogie boarding and bodysurfing spot.

 This is the most popular beach fronted by Poipu Beach Park.
 Recently, the Travel Channel named it America’s Best Beach.
 It has also been ranked in the “Top Ten Best” beaches selected nationwide.
 Poipu Beach is ideal for snorkeling, swimming, wading, boogie boarding, and surfing.
 For the children, there is a cove suitable for playing and swimming.

 Turn right one block past the Hyatt onto Ainoko Road to get to Shipwreck Beach.
 This is another lovely beach fronted by the Hyatt Regency Kauai and a county park facility.
 The water here is best for advanced surfers and swimmers due to a short shore-break and strong currents.
 However, this is a great beach for exercise, wading, and sunbathing.

-This beach is located further east of the Hyatt Regency Kauai, about a 2-mile trip from the end of Poipu Road.
-Travel east on the dirt road to the main cane hauling road intersection and turn right.
-There will be a security shack with the beach hours posted.
+This beach is located further east of the Hyatt Regency Kauai, about a 2-mile trip from the end of Poipu Road, however, visitors must hike in.
+Visitors need to park by CJM stables or Shipwreck Beach to hike in.
 As access to this beach is along private property, we ask that you respectfully adhere to all rules to ensure future public access.
 This is a popular beach with locals and visitors, including wind surfers, advanced swimmers, fishermen (and fisherwomen) and sunbathers.